A Photographer’s Take

 Go shoe shopping in the evening.
 Your feet will have the days’ worth of swelling to help you find a good fit.

 There you have it.
 Take my advice, as a wedding photographer and former bride.
-I promise you’ll be glad you took the time to prepare your shoe wear.
+I promise you’ll be glad you took the time to prepare your footwear.

 And what photographer’s wedding shoe post would be complete without a little inspiration?
-So here are a few different wedding shoes that I have photographed over the years for your viewing pleasure.
+So here are a few different wedding shoes that I have photographed at some amazing weddings with amazing brides for your viewing pleasure.